mwilkowski80/fire-alert-server/README.md

 This tool has a simple purpose: You want to get alerted that someone entered Your room :).
 When it happens, it triggers an alarm on Your phone.

+## Disclaimer

+This tool was never meant for professional use and please do not evaluate my professional skills based on it :).
+I created it because my children requested to catch Santa while he is coming with Christmas gifts in the middle of the night.
+So I did (created the app, of course).
+Whether we caught the Santa is another story :).

 ## Solution architecture

 ```puml